FAIMS/faimsWebsite/pages/about.md

 * _Technical Director_
 * _Research Associate, Dept of Ancient History, Macquarie University_

 Brian Ballsun-Stanton (Ph.D.
 University of New South Wales, 2012) is currently a Research Associate at Macquarie University in Sydney, Australia.
-Dr. Ballsun-Stanton's research interests include exploring how people interact with and understand the nature of data; and an investigation into the mechanics of ludic-narrative interactions in games.
-Dr. Ballsun-Stanton is the Technical Manager and Data Architect for the FAIMS Project, leading development of its offline-capable mobile data recording application and server.
+His research interests include exploring how people interact with and understand the nature of data and an investigation into the mechanics of ludic-narrative interactions in games.
+He is the Technical Director and Data Architect for the Field Acquired Information Management Systems (FAIMS) Project.

 [Brian's Publications](https://mq.academia.edu/BrianBallsunStanton)